 The outcome of the Russian war in Ukraine is also a great unknown.
 Russian forces are fully engaged in the war and have suffered heavy losses.
 The war’s outcome will determine their ability to reconstitute.

 The “how” of the question is crucial.
-Hanno Pevkur, Defense Minister, said earlier this month if NATO wants to avoid a conflict with Russian forces it must help Ukraine win.
+Hanno Pevkur, Estonian Defense Minister, said earlier this month if NATO wants to avoid a conflict with Russian forces it must help Ukraine win.

 “If Russia is able to rebuild and restructure its defense capabilities and adapt their training and doctrine following a conflict in Ukraine, they will pose an even greater danger to NATO,” Davis warned.